vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 2. **Un-comment** instructions generated for `Rails 4`.
 3. **Change** the block to read like `guard "minitest", spring: "bin/rails test" do`.

 Using spring is optional, spring is a preloader that starts tests faster.
 So the tests should run without point 3 as well.
-Despite being in Rails 5, those commands should work just ok.
+Despite being on Rails 5, those commands should work just ok.

 You should be able to see **guard running all tests** when it starts.
 If it doesn't, stop the services using `docker-compose down` and reboot them via `docker-compose up`.

-You should be able to see a failed test, if you followed on to the instructions above.
+You should be able to see a failed test if you followed on to the instructions above.

 ```bash
 guard_1  | 1 runs, 0 assertions, 0 failures, 1 errors, 0 skips